programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Using the command line or your operating system's file management application (Finder, File Explorer, etc.), create a directory for your image files somewhere on your local computer.
 Since the tiler will operate within a specific directory, you need to be able to keep the tiler and all your desired images on a single, recognisable [file path](https://en.wikipedia.org/wiki/Path_(computing)).
 You can name your directory whatever you'd like, just make sure to edit the commands in succeeding steps of this lesson appropriately.
 This lesson will refer to the image file directory as `iiif-workshop`.

-Downloaded your images to the `iiif-workshop` directory.
+Download your images to the `iiif-workshop` directory.
 As with Method 1, if you have the option, download your image(s) using the optimal file format available.
 For creating high-quality IIIF-compliant images, TIFFs are best, JPGs/JPEGs are second best, and PNGs are third best.

 As you're downloading your image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.